OpenMPT/openmpt/doc/contributing.md

 Github mirror at
 [https://github.com/OpenMPT/openmpt/](https://github.com/OpenMPT/openmpt/).

 We do not have a developer mailing list.
-Fiscussions about new feature or problems can happen at:
+Discussions about new features or problems can happen at:
  *  [Issue Tracker](https://bugs.openmpt.org/), preferred for specific bug reports or bud fixes and feature development discussion